PetraOleum/2016-Notes/Advanced Genetics.markdown

 * The response of the system to nitrogen source quality
 * The order of several components of the system

+##Kachroo _et al_

+Systematic humanization of yeast genes reveals conserved functions and genetic modularity, _Science_, 22 May 2015.

+###Idea

+* Take yeast
+* Knockout 414 essential genes
+* Replace with human analogues, creating 414 strains
+* Grow
+* 47% were viable

+Sequence _simularity_ was not key for replacement, but whether or not they retained similar function.
+The near-half viability comes in spite of a billion-year split between the two species.

+####Selecting the genes

+There are 757 genes in humans that have a 1:1 orthology with essential yeast genes.

 ##Past Exams

 A variety of formats exist&mdash;a different one each year.
 It looks like in 2013 part 1 wasn't in the exam, so presumably Joe was involved.
 2014 and 2015 have three parts divided into two subparts&mdash;question 3b seems to be about a presentation, presumably Melanie's.

 ###SENS